Second Army (Turkey): The 1970s and operation of Cyprus

-From August 1970-August 1972 Semih Sancar commanded 2nd Army Command.
+From August 1970 to August 1972 Semih Sancar commanded 2nd Army Command.

 The ground forces detailed for the operation were put under the command of the 6th Corps/Second Army.
-They included the "Cakmak Special Strike Force", a brigade level unit which would conduct the amphibious landing, the Commando brigade, the Parachute brigade, the 39th infantry division, the 28th motorised infantry division and elements of the 5th armoured brigade and the Jandarma.
-About 6,000 Turkish-Cypriot fighters were stationed inside the Gönyeli enclave.
+They included the "Cakmak Special Strike Force", a brigade-level unit which would conduct the amphibious landing, the Commando Brigade, the Parachute Brigade, the 39th Infantry Division, the 28th motorised infantry division and elements of the 5th Armoured Brigade and the Jandarma.
+About 6,000 Turkish Cypriot fighters were stationed inside the Gönyeli enclave.

 Order of Battle, 2010

 Şükrü Sarıışık commanded 2004-06.
 From 30 August 2006 - 30 August 2008 General Hasan Iğsız commanded 2nd Army.
 General Necdet Özel commanded the army in 2008-2010.